 Tennis Elbow Treatment Specialist Q&A

+Tennis elbow is an inflammation of the tendons that join the muscles of the forearm to the outside of the elbow.
 Get the proper diagnosis and effective treatment at The Orthopedic Group.
-Call us today for more information or schedule an appointment online.
+Contact us today for more information or schedule an appointment online.
 We have convenient locations to serve you in Leesburg VA, Lansdowne VA, and Stone Springs VA.

 Table of Contents:

 Tennis elbow, also known as lateral epicondylitis, refers to a set of symptoms experienced with overuse of the elbow and its tendons.
 These tendons, often referred to as extensors, are strong tissue bands that attach the muscles of the forearm to the bones of the arm.

 The origin (start) of the forearm extensors attaches to a bony prominence of the humerus (upper arm bone) called the lateral epicondyle, hence the name lateral epicondylitis.
 Specifically, the extensor carpi radialis brevis (ECRB) tendon is most commonly the source of inflammation and pain.

 The first sign of tennis elbow is typically pain on the outer part of the elbow, where the palpable bony prominence, the lateral epicondyle, is located.
 Anecdotal, this pain is an aching and burning sensation that can radiate down the forearm to the wrist and hand.
 Pain will worsen with continued use of the damaged tissues, by contracting the muscles of the forearm of gripping objects.